ineszz/fares/README.md

 The goal of fars is to test building R packages knowedge.

+This vinette is writen for the package `fars` as part of week 4 assignment of the coursera course “R packages”.
+The aim of this is to describe the functions in the package and their use cases.
+The packages consists of 5 main functions:

 ## Installation

-You can install the released version of fars2 from [CRAN](https://CRAN.R-project.org) with:
+\[TBD\] You can install the released version of fars from [CRAN](https://CRAN.R-project.org) with:

 ``` r